What is a home funeral?

 Yes.
 Coroners offices do not always do a great job of closing an autopsy incision, because most times the decedent will be going to a funeral home, who “cleans them up.”
 It is best to tell the coroner’s office that a home funeral will be taking place, and that you would like them take care, and close this incision well.
 That being said, it is important to be aware of the potential need for additional clean up, bandaging, etc.

 Is home funeral possible after organ/tissue/bone donation?

 Yes.
-Donor Alliance, when informed that a family is opting for home funeral, takes that into consideration when recovering organ/tissue/bone in terms of how much they recover, and the condition they release the decedent in.
+Donor Alliance, when informed that a family is opting for home funeral, takes that into consideration when recovering organ/tissue/bone in terms of how much they recover, and the condition they release the decedent back to the family in.

 Do we have to hire a Funeral Director in Colorado?

 No. Some states require the use of a Funeral Director to complete death certificate paperwork, and/or to transport a body.
 Colorado is not one of those states.
-You can opt for cremation services through Dear Departures, or use a separate funeral home or crematory, if you’d like.
-If you are seeking a burial, we can coordinate with the cemetery.
+Families can file the death certificate on their own, on a paper form, though in most cases the provider you hire for final disposition (burial, cremation, etc.) will file the death certificate.

 How is a Celebrant different from other officiants?

 Celebrants differ from other officiants in that they craft fully personalized funerals and living funerals, true to who the person being honored is/was.
 Most officiants have a go-to script that they use for all of their funerals and they just change out a few things (like the name) whereas Celebrants, as story tellers, take time to gather as much unique information as they can in order to create a personalized ceremony.
 They provide the full script to the family for review, approval, and edits if time allows.